AnyChart/docs.anychart.com/Common_Settings/Interactivity.md

 There is one more thing you can do with the interactivity of our charts: you can create some elements from "outside" of the main chart code using JavaScript.
 In the next sample we have created a custom tooltip with no usage of AnyChart tooltips but only through jQuery.

 {sample}CS\_Interactivity\_15{sample}

+### Chart as Tooltip

+Custom tooltips can be more complicated than the one above.
+Tooltips may contain any number of elements and even other charts.
+You can find a sample of a chart as a tooltip below.
+Launch the sample in the playground to examine the code.
+As far as creating custom tooltip implies working with event listeners, this code might look a bit sophisticated.
+Study [Event Listeners article](../Common_Settings/Event_Listeners) to get information on mouse events managing.

+{sample}CS\_Interactivity\_18{sample}

+**Note**: you can find more information about AnyChart tooltips [here](../Common_Settings/Tooltip).

 ## Interactivity Settings in Data Sets